 In the second of his stories published in a New Yorker special fiction issue, Akpan takes us far beyond what we thought we knew about the tribal conflict in Rwanda.

 Blood Knot and Other PlaysTheatre Communications Group #ad - These three port elizabeth plays, which established South African playwright Athol Fugard's international reputation more than twenty years ago, examine with passion and grace close family relationships strained almost unendurably by the harshest of economic and political conditions.
 A rare playwright, who could be a primary candidate for either the Nobel Prize in Literature or the Nobel Peace Prize.

-Blood Knot and Other Plays #ad - Mel gussow, The New Yorker.
+Mel gussow, The New Yorker.